RoyElkabetz/Useful-Stuff/README.md

 ## Scripts
-1. Creating a requirements.txt file for a python project (without virtual environment) by parsing the project source code and reading out all the imported packages which are not python standard library packages of not self created packages.
+1. Creating a requirements.txt file for a python project (without virtual environment) by parsing the project source code and reading out all the imported packages which are not python standard library packages or not self created packages.
+The scipt creates the requirements.txt file in the given path. **API**: run in terminal with the next command <br> ```python3 create_requirements_from_src.py <full-path-to-project-source-folder>```
 	- [create requirements from src](Scripts/create_requirements_from_src.py)